Summary

 Software Assurance is compulsory for all Microsoft Enterprise Agreement licences, including both SCE and the "regular" Enterprise Enrollment.

 You get all the included cloud-enabled benefits of Software Assurance, like License Mobility through Software Assurance, Flexible Virtualization, and Azure Hybrid Benefits.
-Those rights let you BYOL ("Bring Your Own License") – reuse the already-made investments in Microsoft licenses in various Cloud scenarios.
+Those rights let you BYOL ("Bring Your Own License") to reuse the already-made investments in Microsoft licences in various Cloud scenarios.
 Although it is not exclusive to SCE, it is a cloud-related benefit and a cost-management tool.

-Decide how many licenses you want to keep on-premises, how many you need to BYOL, and which ones to drop, consolidate and decommission.
-Then, plan your SCE license acquisitions and renewals accordingly.
+Decide how many licences you want to keep on-premises, how many you need to BYOL, and which ones to drop, consolidate and decommission.
+Then, plan your SCE licence acquisitions and renewals accordingly.

-Do you need a license for a temporary workload?
+Do you need a licence for a temporary workload?
 No problem.
-You can order a subscription and cancel it when it's no longer needed, all at discounted prices.
+You can order a subscription at a discounted price and cancel it when it's no longer needed.

 Is SCE a good option for your Cloud transformation?

-It depends.
 For most of our clients, SCE provides additional cost-management and cloud-related benefits and discounts.
-And please bear in mind that we don't sell licenses.
-We advise on how to manage licensing properly.
+Please note that we don't sell licences; we advise how to manage licensing and licensing budgets properly.

-Existing licenses and other agreements.
-Signing an SCE may invalidate the investment in perpetual licenses and make server subscriptions via, for example, Microsoft CSP useless.
+Existing licences and other agreements.
+Signing an SCE may invalidate the investment in perpetual licences and make server subscriptions via, for example, Microsoft CSP, useless.
 You need to assess the impact, have a mitigation strategy, and use the result of the analysis in your negotiation with Microsoft.

-At least three years of your Cloud and digital transformation plans.
-Involve a Microsoft licensing expert at the assessment stage to accurately calculate the required licenses and benchmark costs of SCE versus, for example, Azure pay-as-you-go.
+Your Cloud and digital transformation plans for at least three years ahead.
+Involve a Microsoft licensing expert at the assessment stage to accurately calculate the required licences and benchmark costs of SCE versus, for example, Azure pay-as-you-go.

 But don't stop there.
 Unfortunately, we see many organisations planning well but then not executing accordingly.
-In the worst case, you may end up paying twice for the same licenses, software and cloud services, and cloud resources.
+In the worst case, you may end up paying twice for the same licences, cloud services, and cloud resources.
 You need a regular, robust process validating the conformity of your IT practices and processes with the software licensing and Cloud policies:

 Do you reserve instances and resources?

-Do you assign licences to Azure, AWS, GCP and smaller cloud providers in full accordance with their rules?
+Do you assign licences to Azure, Amazon Web Services (AWS), Google Cloud Platform (GCP), and other smaller cloud providers in full compliance with their rules?

 Do you validate your Cloud billing for "double payments"?